PapiLer/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## A red and a blue ship have just collided in the Caribbean.
+Apparently the survivors are marooned.